pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/04 💳 Payers/02 💳🎭 Payer role.md

 2. **How are currency conversions handled?**

-    Payers 💳 are responsible for converting the currency to the [Seller's 💵](<01 💵🎭 Seller role.md>) price.
+    Payers 💳 are responsible for converting the currency to the price of the [Seller 💵 domain](<01 💵🎭 Seller role.md>).

-    - [Sellers 💵](<01 💵🎭 Seller role.md>) always receive payments in their requested currency and in the exact amount requested.
+    - [Seller 💵 domains](<01 💵🎭 Seller role.md>) always receive payments in their requested currency and in the exact amount requested.

     - Payers 💳 calculate the final amount to be paid by the user after the currency conversion from the selected payment method, plus conversion, transfer, and administrative fees.